The Bioanalyzer utilizes 'Lab-on-a-Chip'

 TO ALL UW-MADISON RESEARCHERS

 The Agilent 2100 Bioanalyzer is available for independent access once users have been satisfactorily trained by lab personnel.
 The cost of training cost is $95/hour, and a training generally takes 1 1/2 - 2 hours.
-Please contact the GEC to schedule training.
+Please read the Training Info and Training Form prior to training.
+To schedule training, please contact the GEC with the completed Training Form.

 Price includes the Agilent Chip, consumables, reagents and RNA ladder.